 I personally love zombie games, regardless of how spooked out I get over them.
 So when I heard about how realistic this game was going to be, I was nervous that I might get too freaked out to actually play it.
 (Yes, sometimes I get too scared to play a game, mostly because of nightmares and being home alone a little too often.)

-We decided to play the game together from the beginning, (mostly because I refused to play by myself).
+I decided to play this game with a friend because of it’s multiplayer capabilities. and I am somewhat of a chicken, so it helps to play with someone else.
 Thing is, the game’s prologue has to be played in single player mode.
 It was okay though, between hyperventilating and pausing the game over and over, I made it through.
 It’s really not as scary as I make it out to be.
 It’s just super realistic.

 You start off in what’s called ‘The Slums’.
 The buildings are all worn down and really close together so it really forces you to use the parkour skill which is SUPER useful throughout the game.
 And for all of you who were wondering, yes the parkour portion is actually really well done and works perfectly fine.
 Whenever it failed for me was because of my own stupidity.
 Oh and did I mention that the graphics are beautiful??!!??

 Those zombies though.
 It’s a good thing the parkour works because when you start off, they don’t seem as bad but when darkness hits, those things turn into monsters.
 They’re super easy to avoid during the day because they are slow and don’t really pay too much attention to you unless you’re right in their faces.
 But let me tell you, when characters in the game warn you that night time is coming, you should seriously get to a safe zone because they not so easy to avoid at night.